PaoloBaerlocher/Archimedes/assets/demos/README.md

 # DEMOS

 Many small real-time 3D demos were developed in 1991 to test and optimize 3D rendering routines in ARM assembler.
 These demos have been used as a foundation for developing the game _Aldebaran_, released at the end of 1992.
 They were also distributed in PD (Public Domain) disks, under the name **Rotating3D**.
-Of course, more advanced and fast rendering routines were kept private for the game.
+Of course, more advanced routines were kept private and used in the game only.

-The main goals of these demos was to test the following features:
+The main goal of these demos was to test the following features:

   - drawing triangles (possibly clipped by the screen edges), as quickly as possible
   - backface culling
   - directional lighting (per-face)
-  - displaying concave objects (with no Z-buffer)
+  - displaying concave objects (without Z-buffer)

 **Note:** there was no GPU and no FPU (Floating Point Unit) available.
-All computations are done in 32 bits fixed-point integer or with LUT (Look-Up Tables).
+All computations were done in 32 bits fixed-point integer or with LUT (Look-Up Tables).

 ---
 **City** (navigation in a small 3D city)